Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Fine-tuning-free guidance in diffusion models

-In this last methodology part, we present the algorithm which we designed for our finetuning-free guided generative model for material generation, Algorithm~\ref{alg2}.
-It uses a stochastic differential equation score-based model to transform the discrete equation into a continuous process following \cite{songscore}.
-Details about the induced change in the equations are available in the SI~\ref{a:sde}.
-It considers the predictor-corrector sampling (detailed in \ref{a:pc-sampling}) as a pure sampling method that is directly applied inside the universal guidance framework.
+In this last methodological part, we present the algorithm that we designed for our fine-tuning-free guided generative model for material generation, Algorithm~\ref{alg2}.
+The diffusion model used by MatterGen is a stochastic differential equations (SDE) diffusion model.
+Overall, the SDE allows for more flexibility in the diffusion process, since the time is continuous rather than discrete.
+It leverages a stochastic differential equation score-based model to transform the discrete equation into a continuous process following \cite{songscore}.
+Details about the induced change in the equations are available in SI~2.2.1.
+Predictor-corrector sampling (detailed in SI~2.3) is considered as a pure sampling method to be directly applied inside the universal guidance framework.
 The predictor used here is the standard sampling method for $z_{t-1}$ knowing $z_t$.
+We use Algorithm~\ref{alg2} for our numerical experiments described in the following section.